mikebway/mafia/README.md

 ## Unit / Integration Testing

+Unit test coverage should be kept above 90% by line for all packages.

 The unit tests are really more like integration tests in that they will invoke AWS API calls though successful calls are only achieved through mocking.